What is an informational text

 How to write an informative article

-Creation of quality material consists of several steps.
+The creation of quality material consists of several steps.
 Each step should be approached responsibly, otherwise it will affect the final result.

 Defining the target audience

-Outline of an informative article
+The outline of an informative article

 - General information about the disease.

-- The main symptoms.
+- Main symptoms.

-- Causes that cause the disease.
+- Causes causing the disease.

 - Prediction.